 - Communications – Friedrich Drees & Brenda Elias

 - Equipment Maintenance – Peter Van Horne & Don Harris

 - Grants – Cliff Sheets & Laura Cunningham

 - MacDonald Pass Trail Maintenance – Peter Brumm

 - Master Skiers Program – Scott Gerken

 - Special Events – Vacant

 - Youth Skiers Program – Pete Behrends

-- The Helena National Forest provides invaluable support and guidance, as well as a conditional use permit for grooming and maintaining the Mac Pass trails.
+- The Helena-Lewis and Clark National Forest provides invaluable support and guidance, as well as a conditional use permit for grooming and maintaining the Mac Pass trails.

 - We work closely with the City of Helena Parks Department so, when there’s sufficient snow in town, we can groom classic and skate ski tracks on Bill Roberts Golf Course.